-- Butt Monkey/The Chew Toy: Everybody hates the Cave People.
+- Butt-Monkey: Everybody hates the Cave People.

 - Gender Is No Object: Wildling men and women alike take part in raiding parties.

-- Godzilla Threshold: The return of the White Walkers and an expected very long Winter fast approaching, convinces the various Wildling factions to band together under Mance Rayder and flee South as an unified force.
+- Godzilla Threshold: The return of the White Walkers and an expected very long Winter fast approaching, convinces the various Wildling factions to band together under Mance Rayder and flee South as a unified force.

-- Nicknaming The Enemy: They just refer to The Night's Watch as "The Crows", in a derogatory tone.
+- Nicknaming the Enemy: They refer to The Night's Watch as "Crows", and Southerners in general as "Kneelers".

-- Only One Name: Most Wildlings don't have surnames, though some have adopted sobriquets that serve as one.
+- Only One Name: Wildlings don't have surnames, though some have adopted sobriquets that serve as one.

-- Pride: They see themselves as "free" and have contempt for the customs south of The Wall.
+- Pride: They see themselves as "free" and have contempt for the customs south of the Wall.